morti88/flight-prediction/README.md

 The "Prediction" class is designed to predict flight ticket prices based on user input, employing an attribute called "sample" and featuring four key methods: "read data," "training data," "decision tree," and "predict price."

 <h3>Data Retrieval with "read data"</h3>
-The "read data" method extracts a clean dataset from MongoDB and converts it into a DataFrame.
+The "read data" method extracts a clean dataset which was loaded from Kaggle Flight Price Prediction (2022) from MongoDB and converts it into a DataFrame.
 This conversion is essential for preparing the data for model training.
 In this stage, the program needs to convert interval data into nominal values, which makes it easier to predict using a decision tree regressor.
 To accomplish this, using the following code:” e = {'zero': 0, 'one': 1, 'two_or_more': 2}
 data_frame['stops'] = data_frame['stops'].map(e)”
 This code snippet maps the 'stops' data to simpler categories, aiding in the prediction process.